ericheep/ethel-agnes-vera/README.md

 ![node-grid](node-grid.jpg)

-A tenative setup for the piece.
+A tentative setup for the piece.